precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-waveform.md

   dt = beginTimeStep(); // e.g. compute adaptive dt
   dt = min(precice_dt, dt);
   if (precice.isReadDataAvailable()){ // always true, because we can sample at arbitrary points
-    // sampling in the middle of the time step precice.readBlockVectorData(displID, vertexSize, vertexIDs, 0.5 * dt, displacements);
+    // sampling in the middle of the timestep precice.readBlockVectorData(displID, vertexSize, vertexIDs, 0.5 * dt, displacements);
-    setDisplacements(displacements); // displacement at the middle of the time step }
+    setDisplacements(displacements); // displacement at the middle of the timestep }
   solveTimeStep(dt); // might be using midpoint rule for time-stepping if (precice.isWriteDataRequired(dt)){ // only true at the end of the time window